Battle of Corregidor Facts

 Battle of Corregidor Summary

-of Japanese bombardments.
-The Japanese leveled or at least damaged anything on the surface of Corregidor, and this was just the beginning of the Battle of Corregidor as the Japanese would continue to bomb the island for the most part of January 1942.
+On December 29, 1941, the troops defending and the other inhabitants of Corregidor were under what would be the first series of Japanese bombardments.
+The Japanese leveled or at least damaged anything on the surface of Corregidor.
+This was just the beginning of the Battle of Corregidor as the Japanese would continue to bomb the island for most of January 1942.

 On May 5, the Japanese launched their final attack on Corregidor.
 Before midnight they began heavily shelling the beaches between Cavalry Point and North Point.